rynmrtn/grunt-nexus-artifact/README.md

 This defines the name of the repository. _Since this task uses the REST API, the repository is not inferred_

+#### username
+Type: `String`

+This is an optional parameter that will be the nexus username - may not be needed for fetches

+#### password
+Type: `String`

+This is an optional parameter that will be the nexus password - may not be needed for fetches

 #### fetch
 Type: `Array{Object}`